Earth's Frozen Oceans

 Part C: Arctic Sea Ice Extent

-Sea ice extent is a measurement of the area of ocean (usually given in units of km2 or mi2) where there is at least some sea ice.
-As you go through this module, you may also come across the term sea ice concentration.
+Sea ice extentsea ice extent: the total area covered by some amount of ice, including open water between ice floes; sea ice extent is typically measured in square kilometers. is a measurement of the area of ocean (usually given in units of km2 or mi2) where there is at least some sea ice.
+As you go through this module, you may also come across the term sea ice concentrationsea ice concentration: the fraction of an area that is covered by sea ice..
 Sea ice concentration is the proportion of a given area of the ocean that is covered by ice, and is usually stated as a percentage ranging from 0% (open water) to 100% (totally ice-covered).
 Scientists' measurements of sea ice extent include only areas where sea ice concentration is at least 15%.
 Arctic sea ice is considered to be a key indicator of global climate conditions.
 In this part of the investigation, you'll explore how Arctic sea ice extent changes over different timescales.

 - Open the National Snow and Ice Data Center's Sea Ice Animation Tool.